 Anyway, Carbon Dioxide supply is just part of the strategy.

 Just as you cannot thrive on oxygen alone, no matter how important it is, you can’t expect the plants to progress well solely on regular CO2 supply.

 So here are some other tips to help you improve the plant growth in a planted aquarium:

 - Ensure the plants have adequate lighting.
 After all, they only utilize the CO2 alongside light.
 The two virtually go hand in hand.
 Your choice of aquarium lighting should provide the correct light spectrum for plant growth alongside adequate intensity and water penetration of the beam.
 I have a very detailed guide on the best planted tank LED fixtures that fall within these criteria to help with making sure that your aquarium plants will thrive.

 - Supply essential nutrient elements to the plants via fertilizers.
 In a closed environment such as a home fish tank you simply can’t provide all the building blocks that lush plants would require to grow in a high-tech setup.
 You’ll need to understand macro and micronutrients and also recognize which of these (if not both) do aquarium plants need.
 I can help you choose the best aquarium plant fertilizer for your setup.
 Visit the link to go in-depth on that.

 - Lay a suitable substrate for anchorage and additional fertilization.
-This is pretty much self-explanatory, as it functions similarly as with land-based vegetation.
+This is pretty much self-explanatory, as it functions similarly to land-based vegetation.
 However, if you don’t know the difference between an inert and a soil substrate I recommend that you pay a visit to my guide on planted tank soils and substrates.
 There you’ll learn how to combine these for better aesthetic and plant growth, how to spot false advertising, and which will work best for your future high-tech setup.